Hypopituitarism in Children

 How is hypopituitarism diagnosed in a child?

-or she may also ask about your family’s health history.
-He or she will give your child
+may also ask about your family’s health history.
+Your child will also have a physical

 An X-ray may be done of the left hand and wrist.
 This can estimate your child's bone

 age.
 With hypopituitarism, bone age is often younger than calendar age.

 CT scan.
 This test uses a series of X-rays and a computer to make detailed images of the body.

 A CT scan can show bones, muscles, fat, and organs.
 CT scans are more detailed than

 MRI.
 This test uses large magnets and a computer to make detailed images of tissues in

 the body without the use of X-rays.